sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 In the Admin UI for managing products and tags, users should be able to use spaces in product keywords.
 Spaces should be accepted and processed correctly without any restrictions, allowing users to input phrases or multi-word descriptors for products.
 This ensures flexibility and ease of use in managing product information and categorization.

 ## Test Results:
-Passed as in the Admin UI for managing products, users could use spaces in product keywords and tag names successfully.
+Passed as in the Admin UI for managing products, users could use spaces in product keywords names successfully.

 ![Screenshot from 2024-05-16 12-57-39](https://github.com/CivicTechFredericton/mealplanner/assets/99453690/99441f50-3577-4e9a-8036-985837c1b955)